 However you use this salted caramel sauce, you’re sure to love it!

-Salted caramel sauce is decadent, creamy, and honestly… a little too easy to make.
+Call it a salted caramel syrup or sauce… whatever you call it, it is decadent, creamy, and probably a little too easy to make.
 Don’t judge me if I eat it right off the spoon, okay?

 I love caramel – so much so, that I’ve brought you some fabulous caramel toppings, icings, frostings and more!
 Don’t skip caramel icing, salted caramel frosting, and these fabulous caramel rolls.

-Fleur de sel is a type of salt that forms on the surface of seawater.
-It is more delicate and less salty than regular table salt and with less bitterness. f you don’t have fleur de sel, you can substitute it with freshly cracked sea salt.
+Why Fleur de sel for this salted caramel?
+Well, it’s a type of salt that forms on the surface of sea water.
+It is more delicate and less salty than regular table salt and with less bitterness, so it makes this salted caramel sauce feel special.

 It’s a French sea salt, hand harvested with a higher mineral complexity.
 It is available at specialty cooking stores, including Williams Sonoma.